open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 >
 > **Duration:** Concentration, up to 1 minute

-You create a sword-­‐‑shaped plane of force that hovers within range.
+You create a sword-­shaped plane of force that hovers within range.
 It lasts for the duration.

 When the sword appears, you make a melee spell attack against a target